When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

-Speedify was founded in 2014 by a team of security experts.
+Speedify is a VPN service that focuses on improving Internet speed and security through a special feature called "Channel Bonding."
+It works by combining multiple Web connections for faster speeds.
 While the service claims to offer solid speeds and decent security measures, there are concerns that potential users should be aware of.

-One issue is Speedify's logging policy—the provider claims to collect minimal information and that it doesn’t monitor or record user activity, but its location in the US (part of the 5-Eyes Alliance) raises questions about government surveillance.
-There is also evidence of past security breaches and data leaks.
+One issue is Speedify's logging policy.
+The provider claims to collect minimal information and doesn’t monitor or record user activity.
+However, its location in the US (part of the 5-Eyes Alliance) raises questions about government surveillance.
+There are also alleged reports of past security breaches and data leaks.

-Before we dig into details, let's kick off this Speedify review by outlining its key features.
+On the upside, Speedify VPN uses AES-256-GCM encryption, offers unlimited bandwidth, and has servers in 36 countries.
+But before we get into other details, let's kick off this Speedify review by outlining its key features.
 Refer to the table below for a quick summary.

 In this comprehensive review, we'll examine every aspect of this VPN from an unbiased perspective.
 We'll inspect its country of origin, supported platforms, UI design, prominent features, server network, performance, and more.
 To understand our approach to testing VPN services, check out our guide on how we review VPNs.